browserengineering/book/book/invalidation.md

 However, recall that with dirty flags we must always think about setting them, checking them, and resetting them.
-The `get` method automatically checks the dirty flags, and the `set` method automatically resets them, but who *marks* the `zoom` dirty flags?
+The `get` method automatically checks the dirty flag, and the `set` method automatically resets it, but who *marks* the `zoom` dirty flag?[^why-mark]

-(Without marking them when they change, we will incorrectly skip too much layout work.)
+[^why-mark]: Without marking them when they change, we will
+    incorrectly skip too much layout work.

-Generally, we need to mark a dirty flag when something it depends on changes.
-That's why we call `mark` in the `innerHTML_set` and `keypress` handlers: those change the DOM tree, which the layout tree's `children` field depends on.
-So since a child's `zoom` field depends on its parents' `zoom` field, we need to mark all the children when the `zoom` field changes:
+We mark a field's dirty flag when its dependency changes.
+For example, `innerHTML_set` and `keypress` change the DOM tree, which the layout tree's `children` field depends on, so those handlers call `mark` on the `children` field.
+Since a child's `zoom` field depends on its parents' `zoom` field, we need to mark all the children when the `zoom` field changes:

 ``` {.python .example}
 class BlockLayout: